 3. We’ll reach our targets primarily by decarbonizing film and TV production — our biggest source of emissions.
 In 2021, we cut a combined 27,380 gallons of fuel from productions by adding more EVs on set and replacing some diesel generators with mobile electric batteries (e.g. on Virgin River Season 4) or green hydrogen power units (e.g. on Bridgerton Season 2, pictured below), and we’re expanding to more this year.

 4. We’re investing in high-quality carbon credit projects.
 Nature has been stabilizing the climate since time immemorial, and protecting nature also protects vulnerable communities and wildlife.
 We conduct rigorous diligence screenings to evaluate each project, publishing our screening process in the report to help others.
 The result: 17 projects screened from over 150 million metric tons worth of projects that not only help the environment – they protect biodiversity and generate jobs and educational opportunities for vulnerable communities, too.

 5. Sustainability stories are popular with our members.
-The breakout success of Don’t Look Up, our second most watched film of all time, confirmed our analysis from last year’s report: that hundreds of millions of households choose to watch sustainability-focused stories.
+The breakout success of Don’t Look Up, our , confirmed our analysis from last year’s report: that hundreds of millions of households choose to watch sustainability-focused stories.

 While we’ve made progress this year, we still have a long way to go.
 We’ll update you along the way and share what we’ve learned, so keep watching for more.